Massive Facebook data breach leaks info on millions of users

 Facebook breach

-Alon Gal, Co-founder of a security research company Hudson Rock, who was the first to report the leak, has verified the details of some users and they seem to be valid.
-“If you have a Facebook account, the phone number used for the account was likely leaked,” he said.
+The leak was first discovered by security researcher Alon Gal, co-founder of security research company Hudson Rock.
+Gal says he has verified the details of some users involved in the leak, with the information seemingly valid.

+“If you have a Facebook account, the phone number used for the account was likely leaked,” Gal stated.

-He felt that the data could be a couple of years old and could have been extracted using the bug that the social media giant had fixed back in 2019.
-That being the case, hackers or imposters could still misuse the information for SMS phishing scams, impersonate users or lure them to share the credentials.Gal had spotted this data first in January through an advertisement on a hacking forum where an automated bot was selling numbers of hundreds of millions of Facebook users.
-It seems the same data is now being made available on public forums and can be bought for virtually nothing.
+He believed the data could be a couple of years old and could have been extracted using the bug that Facebook said it fixed back in 2019 - before being first made available online back in January.

+Facebook corroborated this, telling Business Insider that the data had been scraped due to the vulnerabilitiy that it patched back in 2019.

+That being the case, hackers or imposters could still misuse the information for SMS phishing scams, impersonate users or lure them to share the credentials.

 “Individuals signing up to a reputable company like Facebook are trusting them with their data and Facebook [is] supposed to treat the data with utmost respect.
-Users having their personal information leaked is a huge breach of trust and should be handled accordingly,” he said.
+Users having their personal information leaked is a huge breach of trust and should be handled accordingly,” Gal added.

 He has warned users to remain careful of "social engineering attacks" as hackers may try to access Facebook accounts using the information obtained through this fresh dump of data.